Albanian cuisine: Meat and fish

 Gullash, or tasqebap, is eaten very frequently in the mountainous areas of Albania.
 It is a traditional paprika-spiced meat stew originating in Hungary that is popular throughout Central Europe and the Balkans.

-Gjel deti me përshesh (turkey with përshesh) is the usual New Year's dish in many Albanian families and also consumed in other kind of celebrations.
-Turkey is first boiled and then roasted and served with përshesh, which is prepared by baking pieces of kulaç (a kind of bread) with turkey broth, along with mint and other spices.
+Gjel deti me përshesh (turkey with përshesh) is a common New Year's dish in many Albanian families and also consumed in other celebrations.
+The turkey is first boiled and then roasted and served with përshesh, which is prepared by baking pieces of kulaç (a kind of bread) with turkey broth, along with mint and other spices.

 Paçe is traditionally common in Albania.
 It is made with a sheep's, pig's or any cattle's head, boiled until meat comes off easily.
 It is then stewed with garlic, onion, black pepper and vinegar.
 Sometimes a little flour is added to thicken the stew.

 Proshute is a term used in Albania for many types of salami and ham, which has been seasoned, cured and air-dried.
 It is served rather at breakfast or lunch as an appetizer.
 Dishes which consist of proshute include omelete me proshute dhe djathe, role buke me proshute and sallate orizi me pjeper dhe proshute.

 Qofte are fried meatballs, which are usually made of minced meat, herbs and spices and cooked with tomato sauce and vegetables or beans.
 Throughout the country there are few specialized shops called qofteri, which offer qofte and beer.